wickman/pex/README.rst

 .. image:: https://travis-ci.org/pantsbuild/pex.svg?branch=master
     :target: https://travis-ci.org/pantsbuild/pex

-pex is a library for generating .pex (Python EXecutable) files, executable Python environments in the spirit of `virtualenvs <http://virtualenv.org>`_.
+pex is a library for generating .pex (Python EXecutable) files which are executable Python environments in the spirit of `virtualenvs <http://virtualenv.org>`_ and an expansion upon the ideas in `PEP 441 <http://legacy.python.org/dev/peps/pep-0441/>'_.
 They are designed to make deployment of Python applications as simple as ``cp``. pex is licensed under the Apache2 license.